Increasing Student Engagement in an Online Course with Pictures

 When I started I didn’t know what to expect and, at the end, I was surprised by the results.

-The vast majority of the students did most of the homework, discussion questions and quizzes.
+The vast majority of the students completed, and submitted on time, most of the assigned homework, discussion questions and quizzes.

-Point wise, these assignments are small with discussions being worth 10 points, homework 20 points and quizzes 30 points.
-These are in contrast to the unit exams which are each worth 100 points and final exam which is worth 500 points.
+Point wise, these assignments were small with discussions being worth 10 points, homework 20 points and quizzes 30 points.
+These are in contrast to the unit exams each of which was worth 100 points and final exam worth 500 points.

-As a result, many don't take them seriously and frequently feel free to ignore and not take the time to do these assignments.
+In previous semesters many students didn't take the discussions, homework and quizzes seriously and frequently felt free to ignore and not take the time to do these assignments.

-However, while skipping a single ten, twenty or thirty point assignment will have little or no effect on the final grade, there are a total of sixteen of each of these assignments and the cumulative effect of skipping a number of these has an effect on the final grade.
-Many don't seem to realize this until it is too late.
+However, while skipping a single ten, twenty or thirty point assignment usually had little or no effect on the student's final grade.
+However, there were a total of sixteen of each of these assignments and the cumulative effect of skipping a number of these small assignments had an effect on the final grade.
+Most students didn't seem to realize this until it is too late.

 In addition to more assignments and tests being submitted, there was a noticeable drop in emails requesting that I re-open a test or assignment for selected students.
-Sometimes the excuse is simply forgetting, but more often than not it is a case of having waited until the Monday evening or Wednesday evening when the work is due before studying and logging in to do the assignment.
+Sometimes the excuse was simply forgetting, but more often than not it was a case of having waited until the Monday or Wednesday evening when the work was due before doing any studying prior to logging in to do the assignment.

 A Warning Not to Gamble With Your Grade

-Procrastination Has Resulted in Problems for Many Students in the Past
+Procrastination Resulted in Problems for Many Students in the Past

 Waiting until the last minute often works, but there can be problems.